Gustavo Canales

 Gustavo Javier Canales Bustos ([ɡusˈtaβo kaˈnales]; born 30 March 1982) is a Chilean football coach and former player who played as a forward.
+He currently is the assistant coach of Audax Italiano.

 Club career

 He began his career at hometown Deportivo Roca in 2004.
 After his spells at Cipolletti, Aldosivi and Guillermo Brown, in 2007 he joined Chilean outfit Deportes La Serena.

 In January 2010 the Argentinian club River Plate signed the striker from Unión Española on a 70% to 30% joint ownership deal for around $1 million until 2013.
 After a poor season with los millonarios, Canales returned to Chile to play for Unión Española.

 Canales joined Chinese Super League side Dalian Aerbin on 11 February 2012 for a fee of US$2.6 million and signing a three-year deal.
 Canales scored four goals in his first five league games with Dalian Aerbin.

 In 2013 Canales was suspended for 3 months after he failed a drug test.